Meet our team

 The staff and trustees of The Gift Trust are skilled professionals from across New Zealand, each bringing expertise and knowledge to support our work.

-She has held roles across senior management, marketing, project management and development.
-She has a solid understanding of the charitable sector and experience working with donors to help them reach their giving goals.
+Cheryl has worked with a range of charities in her career, including environmental causes, international development, arts and education.
+She has a solid understanding of the charitable sector, a passion for helping charities to be more effective and experience working with donors to help them reach their giving goals.

-In the UK, she worked for nine years at the charity, Groundwork Hertfordshire - an environmental regeneration organisation.
-She also held other roles at UK charities including South Bank Centre - a leading London arts centre, Friends of the Earth UK and ActionAid.
-She began her career before heading to the UK as the Marketing Officer for the Royal Forest and Bird Protection Society of New Zealand.
+She started her career in NZ but worked for over 17 years in the UK.
+One of her most rewarding roles there was developing new projects for Groundwork Hertfordshire, an environmental regeneration organisation working in disadvantaged communities.
+She also held roles in the UK at the South Bank Centre, a leading London arts centre, Friends of the Earth UK and ActionAid.
+She began her career in NZ as the Marketing Officer for the Forest and Bird Society.

 Read more about Cheryl on Linkedin here.